BARCELONA ZEROG CHALLENGE 2020-21

 Phase 2: Selection (by the Jury: ESA Academy experts): November – December 2021

-Phase 3: ZeroG Flight of the Experiment: Before JUNE 2022
+Phase 3: ZeroG Flight of the Experiment: during the year 2022

 Facebook group: Barcelona ZeroG Challenge